 Although rose bushes need regular deep watering, they also need to be planted in soil with good drainage.
-Otherwise you risk rotting the roots from being too heavily saturated.
+Otherwise, you risk rotting the root ball from being too heavily saturated.
 Additionally, roses get the best nutrition when they are surrounded by organic matter.
-Our rose planting mix contains Canadian peat, aged pine bark, controlled-release 360-day fertilizer, granite sand, bone meal and other minor elements that will help you begin to amend your soil for your rose plants.
+Our rose planting mix contains Canadian peat moss, aged pine bark, controlled-release 360-day fertilizer, granite sand, bone meal, and other minor elements that will help you begin to amend your soil for your rose plants.
 Dig a hole the size of the nursery container.
-Back fill the hole with the soil mixture of your choice.
+Backfill the planting hole with the soil mixture of your choice.
 An annual application of slow release fertilizer to newly planted roses will help with fungal diseases like powdery mildew and black spot.

 In order to promote good air circulation, avoid crowding your roses if you are going to plant more than one rose bush.
 A good general rule of thumb to follow is to allow a space that is two-thirds of the expected height apart.
 Rose spacing should be at least 1-2 feet past the mature width too.